LifesaverLabs/english-for-humans/README.md

-# English for Humans: Enough is Enuf
+# Enough is Enuf: English for Humans

 A movement advocating for sensible spelling reform across English-speaking communities worldwide.